Heron vs Egret: Learn the Difference

 Breeding

-Breeding among egrets typically occurs in the warmer months, coinciding with food availability and favorable environmental conditions.
-Breeding colonies are often established in tall trees or dense vegetation near water bodies, providing nesting sites that are safe from predators.
+Breeding among egrets occurs in the warmer months, coinciding with food availability and favorable environmental conditions.
+Breeding colonies are established in tall trees or dense vegetation near water bodies, providing nesting sites that are safe from predators.

 Egrets build large, platform-like nests using sticks, twigs, and other plant materials.
 Both males and females contribute to nest construction, reinforcing pair bonds and signaling their readiness to reproduce.
-Once the nest is complete, females lay a clutch of eggs, usually between two to six, depending on the species.
+Once the nest is complete, females lay a clutch of eggs, between two to six, depending on the species.

 egret